microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 9. Switch to your putty session connected to the IoT Device, run the following commands:

     ```bash
-    sudo nano /home/s2admin/oms_audit.xml
+    sudo nano /home/wsuser/oms_audit.xml
     ```

-10. Copy and paste the local `/scripts/oms_audits.xml` file content into the session window, then save it.
+10. Copy and paste the local `/scripts/oms_audits.xml` or [remote](../Hands-on%20lab/Scripts/oms_audits.xml) file content into the session window, then save it.

 ### Task 2: Review Azure Security for IoT log data